forgetso/bindays/README.md

 Source code for the website [bindays](https://bindays.uk) which shows the bin days for Edinburgh, Scotland.

-The website is a React app frontend with a backend written in python, running a flask API.
-The data is stored in Mongo DB.
-All three services are run in docker containers.
+The website runs in 3 docker containers:

+1. React app frontend with nginx server
+2. Python backend, running a flask API
+3. Mongo DB

 All data is scraped from the Edinburgh City Council bin schedule PDFs.